Oscar Volleys: Best Picture could be more multicultural than ever before!

 But wow, those last two-thirds(!) feel wobbly, and I know I'm an idiot to count out the blockbusters.

-NICK: Train Dreams is catching on in a big way, and I'd like to see if Cliff Bentley and Greg Kwedar could get a little more traction after Sing Sing was so poorly handled by A24 last year.
+NICK: Train Dreams is catching on in a big way, and I'd like to see if Clint Bentley and Greg Kwedar could get a little more traction after Sing Sing was so poorly handled by A24 last year.
 They deserve the love!

 NO OTHER CHOICE, Park Chan-wook | © Neon

 Decision to Leave missing out of a deathly dull International Film lineup in 2022 makes me hesitant to predict No Other Choice as a contender.
-Oddly, some of the negative reviews have given me a little more hope - it's too broad, it's not as formidable as Park's previous film.
+Oddly, some of the negative reviews have given me a little more hope - 'it's too broad, it's not as formidable as Park's previous film'.
 Jacques Audiard proved with Emilia Peréz that an international critical darling can make it big with the Academy if they really lower their own imposing standards.

 But as far as my true-blue predictions, right now I'd go with: